-155. Another key feature of JUUL's viral marketing campaign is the way in which JUUL effectively turned its customers into salespeople, multiplying exponentially the number of teenagers it was able to influence.

-156. Within a few months of the JUUL's commercial release in June 2015, a former JUUL executive reportedly told the New York Times that JUUL "quickly realized that teenagers were, in fact, using [JUULs] because they posted images of themselves vaping JUULs on social media."

-157. To drive consumer participation in its ad campaign, JUUL peppered its advertising and social media posts with hashtags and trending topics unrelated to JUUL such as Mother's Day.

-158. By inviting the creation of user-generated content related to JUUL's age restricted product, JUUL invited the indiscriminate promotion of its ENDS on youth-filled social media platform.
+- 149. Another key feature of JUUL's viral marketing campaign is the way in which JUUL effectively turned its customers into salespeople, multiplying exponentially the number of teenagers it was able to influence. - 150.
+Within a few months of the JUUL's commercial release in June 2015, a former JUUL executive reportedly told the New York Times that JUUL "quickly realized that teenagers were, in fact, using [JUULs] because they posted images of themselves vaping JUULs on social media." - 151.
+To drive consumer participation in its ad campaign, JUUL peppered its advertising and social media posts with hashtags and trending topics unrelated to JUUL such as Mother's Day. - By inviting the creation of user-generated content related to JUUL's age restricted product, JUUL invited the indiscriminate promotion of its ENDS on youth-filled social media platform.
 An 18-year-old who posted a #JUULmoment, for example, would likely have followers who were under the legal age to purchase tobacco products, resulting in the sharing of a #JUULmoment-and the promotion of JUUL-to minors.

-159. Upon information and belief, because JUUL was almost certainly monitoring the uses of its hashtags, JUUL would have seen the tens of thousands of posts being made by minors.
+153. Upon information and belief, because JUUL was almost certainly monitoring the uses of its hashtags, JUUL would have seen the tens of thousands of posts being made by minors.
 But at no time however did JUUL take any serious steps to discourage the use of the JUUL hashtag by teenagers.

-160. Because JUUL is a trademark, JUUL could have stepped in and attempted to stop the use of its mark in posts directed to underage audiences, including the use of all the hashtags that contain the word "JUUL" with respect to such posts, and it could have shut down infringing accounts.
+154. Because JUUL is a trademark, JUUL could have stepped in and attempted to stop the use of its mark in posts directed to underage audiences, including the use of all the hashtags that contain the word "JUUL" with respect to such posts, and it could have shut down infringing accounts.
 It did not do so.

-161. In a similar vein, Defendant JUUL used the #JUUL branded hashtag in a significant number of its hashtagged posts on Instagram and Twitter, leading #JUUL to become the most popular JUUL-related hashtag.
+155. In a similar vein, Defendant JUUL used the #JUUL branded hashtag in a significant number of its hashtagged posts on Instagram and Twitter, leading #JUUL to become the most popular JUUL-related hashtag.
 Though JUUL has stopped marketing on social media platforms, the #JUUL branded hashtag it launched continues to spread and be used by JUUL users on social media platforms.

-JUUL Used Non-Age-Restricted Emails to Promote and Track Its Products failed the age verification requirements on JUUL's purchase page were nevertheless added to JUUL's mailing list and emailed a coupon for a discount on a Starter Kit.
+JUUL Used Non-Age-Restricted Emails to Promote and Track Its Products email promotions to customers and potential customers.
+In addition, JUUL sent survey material.
+JUUL's email subscription list was not age-restricted and, until recently, users who failed the age verification requirements on JUUL's purchase page were nevertheless added to JUUL's mailing list and emailed a coupon for a discount on a Starter Kit.
 The JUUL emails promoted retail locations, flavors, discounts, and "refer a smoker" programs.
 The emails also promoted JUUL's find-a-store locator.